prof-tallman/csc228/study_guide_midterm1.md

 - Define and compare high-level cryptographic concepts in your own words.
 - Explain why a cryptographic method is strong or weak.
-- Describe how a historical system worked at a conversational level.
-- Connect developments in cryptography to examples from *The Code Book*.
-- Explain how human decisions can strengthen or weaken a technical system.
-- Distinguish among confidentiality, integrity, authentication, and trust.
+- Distinguish among confidentiality, integrity, and authentication.
-- Apply cryptographic ideas to a short practical situation.

 ## Preparing for the Puzzle Problems ##

 Review the encryption and decryption methods practiced in class and on homework.
 You should understand the procedures well enough to apply them to a short message without the aid of computer software.

 Some homework cryptanalysis exercises required extensive counting or repeated examination of ciphertext.
-The exam problems will be scaled appropriately for a paper-and-pencil setting and the alloted time frame.
+The exam problems will be scaled appropriately for a paper-and-pencil setting and the allotted time frame.
 You should still understand how patterns, repetition, frequency, and context can help a cryptanalyst.